 - To ensure that the system of rules, rewards and sanctions are implemented in a fair and consistent manner throughout the school.

-The Education Welfare Act 2000, Section 23, states that the Code of Behaviour shall specify “the standards of behaviour that shall be observed by each student attending the school.”
+The Education Welfare Act, Section 23, states that the Code of Behaviour shall specify “the standards of behaviour that shall be observed by each pupil attending the school”.

 Staff members, supported by the Board of Management, adopt a positive approach to discipline within the school.
 Children are encouraged and praised for their efforts in maintaining discipline.
 The elements of a whole school approach to behaviour include:

 - An ethos, policies and practices that are in harmony.

 - A teamwork approach to behaviour.

 - A whole-school approach to curriculum and classroom management.

 - A systematic process for planning and reviewing behaviour policy.

 - At the beginning of each school year all teachers will discuss the Code of Behaviour and devise a set of positive class rules.

 - The school’s Social Personal and Health Education (SPHE) curriculum is used to support the Code of Behaviour.
 It aims to help our children develop communication skills, appropriate ways of interacting and behaving, and conflict resolution skills.
 It also aims to foster self-esteem and to help children accommodate differences and develop citizenship.